-Name: Inventory item No.: 68 Other Names: Type of Item: Precinct Address: 20 Castlefield Street, Bondi Group of Buildings Single Building Land Title Information: Engineering Work Historic Site Lot 1 DP 953569 Extension of tram services in the late 19 th Century saw increased pressure for subdivision of the large villa estates about Waverley.
+Name: Inventory item No.: 68 Other Names: Type of Item: Precinct Address: 20 Castlefield Street, Bondi Group of Buildings Single Building Land Title Information: Lot 1 DP 953569 Engineering Work Historic Site Description and Historic Background: Extension of tram services in the late 19 th Century saw increased pressure for subdivision of the large villa estates about Waverley.
 E.C.Merewether's Castlefield Estate was located to the northern side of Waverley Street (now Bondi Road) and evolved about the original residence of C. K. Moore who was a resident from 1865 to 1877.
 Following Merewether's purchase in 1882, the house was substantially rebuilt by architect Horbury Hunt and later extended by Ferdinand Reuss.
 The large villa sat within extensive landscaped grounds which became the subject of pressure for subdivision after Merewether's death in 1893.
 The Castlefield Estate auctions of 1907 and 1909 created the existing streets of Imperial Avenue, Castlefield and Miller streets as well as the related residential development of early 20 th Century freestanding and semi detached cottages.
 The freestanding Federation style cottage at 20 Castlefield Street remains from this period.
 Constructed in face brick on sandstone foundations to an asymmetrical plan, the residence is located on the corner of Castlefield and Edward streets.
 A tiled hip roof extends as a gable roofed bay to the main street frontage.
 The gable projection partially encloses a front verandah sheltered by a continuation of the main roof.
 The verandah retains timber detailing of twin posts, fretwork brackets and valance decorated in Art Nouveau style.
 Stone plinths support the paired verandah posts.
 Art Nouveau style joinery continues about the residence occurring in struts supporting awnings over the gable front window and over a side bay window and flat roofed porch to the northern side of the residence.
 Later additions, including a large dormer and balcony to the main streetfront, eyelid dormer to the northern side and rear additions have been carried out with varying degrees of sympathy to the original construction.
 The original fence has been replaced with an unsympathetic wire fence.
-Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other Significance: The largely intact residence at 20 Castlefield Street, Bondi, is a well-detailed example of the Federation Bungalow style, employed in the subdivision of the Waverley villa estates at the outset of the 20 th Century.
-The residence has aesthetic, social and historic significance.
-References: Photo: Significance: Historic X Scientific Cultural Social X Archaeological Architectural X Natural Aesthetic X
+Period: 1800-1858 1859-1880 1881-1918 X 1919-1968 1969-1989 1990-2003 Settlement Patterns: Land Grants Private Subdivisions Suburban development Other References: <image/> Significance: Historic X Scientific Cultural Social X Archaeological Architectural X Natural Aesthetic X